 Round Brilliant-Cut Diamonds

 Round brilliant diamonds are the ultimate timeless choice when it comes to diamond stud earrings.
+This is the stunning cut you picture when you think of engagement rings.
 This simple, versatile shape is a favorite across generations because of how it refracts light and works in a variety of settings.

 A round brilliant diamond stud earring will be symmetrical with at least 58 different facets.
 Because round diamonds refract so much light, they hide color better than other cuts.
 If you’re looking to compromise on one of the C’s to save some money, a pair of round brilliant diamond stud earrings in a lower color might be for you.